As a general rule in our industry, once you go client side, you never go back.

 The beauty of switching from client to consultant means you have a level of understanding where it comes from, because you’ve been through what they’re going through.
 Not only can you can build better relationships because of it, but it helps you to understand that clients are humans too, and not totally evil (maybe just a little bit evil).

-So all in all, I’m knackered, and I really need to tidy my room, but if you ask me whether it’s worth ditching your boring 9-5 for something a little bit less predictable, the answer is definitely yes.
+So all in all, I’m knackered, and I really need to tidy my house, but if you ask me whether it’s worth ditching your boring 9-5 for something a little bit less predictable, the answer is definitely yes.